tfkachmad/8-Week-SQL-Challenge/Case-Study-7-Balanced-Tree-Clothing-Co/Solution-C-Product-Analysis.md

     <br/>

-9. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions)
+9. What is the total transaction “penetration” for each product? (hint: penetration = number of transactions where at least 1 quantity of a product was purchased divided by total number of transactions).

-    -

-    Code:
+    - First, find the number of transaction for each product by aggregating using COUNT() function and group the result for each category.
+    - Divide that value with the number of unique transaction Balanced Tree Clothing Co. ever had.
+This will be the value for each products penetration percentage.

+    Query:

     ```sql
     WITH trx_CTE